Russian tycoon Vekselberg sets up Swiss board to manage assets

 “There are no immediate plans to enter new assets using RMAG as a managing company now, but its new board may provide some ideas soon giving its best expertise,” said Renova’s spokesman Andrey Shtorkh.

-Loscher, a former chief executive of German engineering group Siemens (SIEGn.DE), will also be offered an opportunity to invest in the assets managed by RMAG.
+Loscher, a former chief executive of German engineering group Siemens, will also be offered an opportunity to invest in the assets managed by RMAG.

-Vekselberg was part of the Alfa-Access-Renova (AAR) consortium of four Soviet-born billionaires who sold out of TNK-BP last year to Russian oil giant Rosneft (ROSN.MM), reaping $27.7 billion between them and around $7 billion for Vekselberg himself.
+Vekselberg was part of the Alfa-Access-Renova (AAR) consortium of four Soviet-born billionaires who sold out of TNK-BP last year to Russian oil giant Rosneft, reaping $27.7 billion between them and around $7 billion for Vekselberg himself.